Customs recover GH¢3.9m from diverted transit goods

 Transit goods do not attract any duty in Ghana because the goods are not meant for the local market or to be consumed in the country.

 However, some of the owners of the transit goods divert them onto the Ghanaian market for consumption.

-Transit goods include goods that have departed their dispatch, loading, or shipping point but have not yet arrived at the receipt,
+Transit goods include goods that have departed their dispatch, loading, or shipping point but have not yet arrived at the receipt, or delivery point.

 Ghana News Headlines